 And then, the crisis hit.
 The ongoing pandemic hit the islands hard, as 80% of income relies on tourism.
-According to the Worldbank, an additional 5.5-8 mio Indonesians fell into severe poverty (totals 26.42 million indonesians below the severe poverty line).
+According to the Worldbank (see below), an additional 5.5-8 mio Indonesians fell into severe poverty (totals 26.42 million indonesians below the severe poverty line).
 Which, in the case of Bali, means people struggle to cover the basic needs: Food.
 Rice, in the case of Bali.

 There is a great program from a local guy, I Made Janur Yasa, called the „Plastic Exchange“: They came up with the idea that people can collect plastic and exchange for rice.
 First core value of the foundation is Dignity: „a sense of pride and self-worth that by working together we can create a better future for ourselves“.
 Also, it is Community Led – organized independently by youth initiatives, newly formed groups, and other existing groups.

-Status Quo?
-So I did paint all the cards already.
+Status Quo.
+I painted all the cards already.
 Now, next up – I’ll pull 1 card after the other.
 Then, animate them & create the music.
-Here isan overview on the finished & minted artworks:
+Here is an overview on the finished & minted artworks:

 Donation to Green NFTs: 492 USD.

 A Bounty For More Ecologically Friendly NFTs.
 Read more here.

 Won the auction with a bid of 3.5Ξ

 Queen Of Hearts:

 Showcasing Leah Dawson, one of my favorite surfers.
 Frequently visiting Bali & environmental activist.
 Co-founder of the Changing Tides Foundation.